Background pattern

 Warnings and precautions

-Consult your doctor, pharmacist or nursebeforestarting to take this medicine orwhileyou are taking this medicine, if any of the following conditions apply to you:
+Talk to your doctor, pharmacist, or nurse before you start taking this medicine or while you are taking it, if any of the following apply to you:

 Low blood cell count

-Zejula reduces the blood cell count, for example, the number of red blood cells (anemia), the number of white blood cells (neutropenia) or the number of platelets (thrombocytopenia).
-Among the signs and symptoms that need to be monitored are fever or infection, and abnormal bruising or bleeding (see section 4 for more information).
-Your doctor will make regular blood tests during your treatment.
+Zejula reduces the number of blood cells, such as red blood cells (anemia), white blood cells (neutropenia), or platelets (thrombocytopenia).
+Signs and symptoms to look out for include fever or infection, and bruising or bleeding more easily than normal (see section 4 for more information).
+Your doctor will do regular blood tests while you are taking this medicine.

-Rarely, low blood cell count can be a sign of more serious bone marrow problems, such as "MDS" (myelodysplastic syndrome) or "AML" (acute myeloid leukemia).
-Your doctor may want to analyze your bone marrow to detect these problems.
+Rarely, a low blood cell count can be a sign of more serious problems with the bone marrow, such as myelodysplastic syndrome (MDS) or acute myeloid leukaemia (AML).
+Your doctor may want to do a bone marrow test to check for these problems.

 High blood pressure

-Zejula can cause an increase in blood pressure, which in some cases can be severe.
-Your doctor will measure your blood pressure regularly during your treatment.
-They may also give you a medicine to treat high blood pressure and, if necessary, adjust your Zejula dose.
-Your doctor may advise you to monitor your blood pressure at home and instruct you to contact them in case of high blood pressure.
+Zejula can cause an increase in blood pressure, which can be severe in some cases.
+Your doctor will check your blood pressure regularly while you are taking this medicine.
+They may also give you a medicine to treat high blood pressure and, if necessary, adjust your dose of Zejula.
+Your doctor may advise you to check your blood pressure at home and tell you what to do if your blood pressure goes up.

 Posterior reversible encephalopathy syndrome (PRES)

-A rare neurological side effect called PRES has been associated with Zejula treatment.
-If you have a headache, changes in vision, confusion or seizures with or without high blood pressure, contact your doctor.
+A rare neurological side effect called PRES has been reported with Zejula.
+If you have a headache, changes in vision, confusion, or seizures with or without high blood pressure, contact your doctor.

 Children and adolescents

-Children under 18 years old should not receive Zejula.
+Children under 18 years should not take Zejula.
 This medicine has not been studied in this age group.

 Other medicines and Zejula